What are the two primary components of a marksmanship training strategy?

 Prepare effectively for the Army Promotion Board E-6 Test with our comprehensive quiz.
 Featuring flashcards and multiple choice questions with detailed explanations.
 Stay ahead and secure your promotion!

 The two primary components of a marksmanship training strategy are initial training and sustainment training.
-Initial training refers to the initial instruction and practice that soldiers receive to learn the fundamental skills of marksmanship, including weapon handling, safety protocols, and basic shooting techniques.
-This phase is crucial as it lays the foundation for a soldier's proficiency with their weapon.
+Initial training focuses on developing the foundational skills and knowledge that soldiers need to effectively handle firearms and engage in marksmanship.
+This phase typically includes instruction on weapon systems, safety protocols, shooting techniques, and range procedures.
+It sets the groundwork for a soldier's competence in marksmanship.

 Subscribe